sergiobarriel/emoji-api/README.md

 $ docker run -p 5002:80 sergiobarriel/emoji-api-sports
 ```

-Now, you can call the APIs on `localhost`
+Now, you can make requests to the APIs on `localhost`

 ```shell
 $ curl localhost:5000